Ernest Udeh Jr.

-Ernest Maduabuchi Udeh Jr. (born January 8, 2004) is an American college basketball player for the Miami Hurricanes of the Atlantic Coast Conference.
-He previously played for the Kansas Jayhawks and the TCU Horned Frogs of the Big 12 Conference.
+Ernest Maduabuchi Udeh Jr. (born January 8, 2004) is an American basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA), on a two-way contract with the Cleveland Charge of the NBA G League.
+He played college basketball for the Kansas Jayhawks, TCU Horned Frogs and Miami Hurricanes.

 Early life and high school career

 Udeh grew up in Orlando, Florida and attended Dr. Phillips High School.
 He averaged 10.1 points, 9.8 rebounds, and 1.9 blocks per game as a junior as Dr. Phillips won the Class 7A state championship.
 Udeh averaged 13.1 points and 9.2 rebounds per game during his senior season.
 He played in the 2022 McDonald's All-American Boys Game.

 Recruiting

 Udeh was considered a five-star recruit by ESPN and a four-star recruit by 247Sports and Rivals.
 On October 20, 2021, he committed to playing college basketball for Kansas over offers from UCLA, Alabama, Arkansas, and Baylor.